darryllane/SQLSearch/README.md

 What dependencies are there?

-gem install tiny_tds \n
-gem install colorize \n
-gem install trollop \n
+gem install tiny_tds, gem install colorize, gem install trollop

 What does the tool do?